afrobug/Blockchain/README.md

 A blockchain is a distributed database or ledger that is shared among the nodes of a computer network.
 As a database, a blockchain stores information electronically in digital format.
 Blockchains are best known for their crucial role in cryptocurrency systems, such as Bitcoin, for maintaining a secure and decentralized record of transactions.
 The innovation with a blockchain is that it guarantees the fidelity and security of a record of data and generates trust without the need for a trusted third party.

+Purpose <<<

+Main use case is proof of ownership for example real estate which includes information such as: when the house was built multiple ownerships to the current owner

+this same principle applies to anything with substantial value

+Not just ownership its purpose expands to keeping track of the supply chain

+if applied to products groceries to the level where people can track what farm it came from

 History of Blockchain <<<
 by
 Shaily